 Our school vision (LOVE God; LOVE Neighbour; LOVE self) and our school values of love, friendship, compassion and respect, support the character and moral development of all of our children, regardless of their age.
 Although we are an infant school, we want all of our children to have aspirations for themselves and for the communities of which they are a part of.
 Every child has a voice and every voice matters.
 One way that we achieve this is through our very active school council (our LOVE Council).

-Our LOVE Council is led by a group of children in Key Stage 1 (Year 1 and Year 2).
+Our LOVE Council is led by a group of children in Year 2.
 The successful candidates are sworn into their new roles during a special collective worship, receiving a shiny new badge that they must wear every day to school.
-Our Love Council members meet regularly with Miss Wright to discuss exciting projects, share ideas and solve problems.
+Our Love Council members meet regularly with the Head of School, Ms. Leach, to discuss exciting projects, share ideas and solve problems.
 It is their role to be the voice of all of their classmates so we can all work together to create an even better school.
-They meet regularly with the Head of School to discuss and champion their suggestions.
+They also meet regularly with the school's Chair of Governors to champion their ideas.

 Our LOVE Councillors organise and lead regular school surveys.
 To support our youngest children, we have introduced 'pom-pom' surveys.
 Our LOVE Councillors are responsible for setting up and leading 'pom-pom' voting stations in our school hall on a half-termly basis.
 They also help to carry our 'Pupil Voice' surveys.